azamatsalamat/liggghts-packing-properties/README.md

-# LIGGGHTS packing density calculator
+# LIGGGHTS: packing properties calculator

-Calculates the packing density, mean and RMS particle diameters of a packing simulated in the LIGGGHTS package (in cylindrical containers)
+Calculates the packing density, mean, RMS particle diameters, coordination number and RDF distributions for a packing simulated in the LIGGGHTS package (in cylindrical containers)

 ## Files: